silverhold/responsive/README.md

 ```

 ### Helper Classes
-Also based on the `$reponsive__breakpoints` map, responsive-helper generates helper classes to hide or display on specific breakpoints an element.
+Also based on the `$breakpoints` map, responsive-helper generates helper classes to hide or display on specific breakpoints an element.

 #### Hidden
 To hidden on a specific breakpoint follow the pattern :